 I was recently walking down the street with a friend, and we both gasped when the girl next to us, walking while texting, dropped her phone onto the pavement.
 The phone bounced, and came to a flat stop.
 She gasped.
-She uttered, “Oh, shit,” then picked up the phone, and we asked if it was ok.
+She uttered, “Oh, shit,” (probably thinking of the potential cost of an iPhone repair) then picked up the phone, and we asked if it was ok.

 I thought, for a moment, that I had over-reacted to this moment.
 Until I realized, the girl had dropped her brain.